Rammsauer/greenwashing/README.md

 something on the bed, lifts it -- a small DINNER MINT.

 INT.
 AIRPLANE CABIN - IN FLIGHT - NIGHT

+Jack sits next to a frumpy WOMAN.
+They chat.
+Jack turns to
 </pre>